GSA/digitalgov.gov/content/posts/2012/12/2012-12-21-mobile-gov-resources-for-2013.md

 **APIs**

 Application Programming Interfaces (APIs) have been called the “secret sauce” for digital services.
 They help open information (content and data) so it can be reused inside and outside of government.
 Agencies like the [CDC have leveraged API&#8217;s to build Mobile Gov]({{ ref .
 "2012-11-05-centers-for-disease-control-content-syndication.md" >}} "Centers for Disease Control Content Syndication").
 The Digital Services Innovation Center is helping agencies build out APIs by building out knowledge.
-Agencies can [use the API Toolkit]({{< ref "2013-04-30-apis-in-government.md" >}} "APIs in Government") to learn [API basics]({{< ref "2012-07-26-introduction-to-apis.md" >}} "Introduction to APIs") and see [examples of APIs in government]({{< ref "2012-07-16-healthfinder-gov-api.md" }} "Healthfinder.gov API").
+Agencies can [use the API Toolkit]({{ ref . "$1" }} "Introduction to APIs") and see [examples of APIs in government]({{< ref "2012-07-16-healthfinder-gov-api.md" }} "Healthfinder.gov API").

 **Open Content Management**